makeform/nest/README.md

 init with pubsub event `init.nest` with following fields:

  - `mode`: either `list` or `object`. default `list`.
+ - `display`: either `active` or `all`. default `all`.
+Only applicable under `list` mode.
+   - use to control whether to show all entries in the list, or only active one.
+   - to toggle active entry, see `controls in below section.
  - `view`: object with following fields for different purpose view cfg object:
    - `common`: viewcfg for the whole widget
    - `entry`: viewcfg for each entry